liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 -------------------------------------

-For simulations involving changes to the number of equations and unknowns in the ODE system (e.g. when using spatially-adaptive finite elements), the ARKode integrator may be "resized" between integration steps, through calls to the :c:func:`ARKodeResize()` function.
+For simulations involving changes to the number of equations and unknowns in the ODE system (e.g. when using spatially-adaptive PDE simulations under a method-of-lines approach), the ARKode integrator may be "resized" between integration steps, through calls to the :c:func:`ARKodeResize()` function.
 This function modifies ARKode's internal memory structures to use the new problem size, without destruction of the temporal adaptivity heuristics.
 It is assumed that the dynamical time scales before and after the vector resize will be comparable, so that all time-stepping heuristics prior to calling :c:func:`ARKodeResize()` remain valid after the call.
-If instead the dynamics should be re-calibrated, the ARKode memory structure should be deleted with a call to :c:func:`ARKodeFree()`, and re-created with calls to :c:func:`ARKodeCreate()` and :c:func:`ARKodeInit()`.
+If instead the dynamics should be recomputed from scratch, the ARKode memory structure should be deleted with a call to :c:func:`ARKodeFree()`, and recreated with calls to :c:func:`ARKodeCreate()` and :c:func:`ARKodeInit()`.

-To aid in the vector-resize operation, the user can supply a vector resize function that will take as input a vector with the previous size, and transform it in-place to return a corresponding vector of the new size.
-If this function (of type :c:func:`ARKVecResizeFn()`) is not supplied (i.e. is set to ``NULL``), then all existing vectors internal to ARKode will be destroyed and re-cloned from the input vector.
+To aid in the vector resize operation, the user can supply a vector resize function that will take as input a vector with the previous size, and transform it in-place to return a corresponding vector of the new size.
+If this function (of type :c:func:`ARKVecResizeFn()`) is not supplied (i.e. is set to ``NULL``), then all existing vectors internal to ARKode will be destroyed and re-cloned from the new input vector.

-In the case that the dynamical time scale should be modified slightly from the previous time scale, an input *hscale* is allowed, that will re-scale the upcoming time step by the specified factor.
+In the case that the dynamical time scale should be modified slightly from the previous time scale, an input *hscale* is allowed, that will rescale the upcoming time step by the specified factor.
 If a value *hscale* :math:`\le 0` is specified, the default of 1.0 will be used.